 Sauté onion and sausage in a large saucepan over medium-high heat until cooked through, breaking up large pieces with a fork, about 10 minutes.
 Deglaze with 1/2 cup white wine.
 Add cream and set aside.

 Umbrian fresh sausages are liberally seasoned with black pepper and garlic.
-If you can’t find a similar sausage, add 2 cloves of minced garlic and a good sprinkle of black pepper just before deglazing with wine.
+If you can’t find a similar sausage, add 2 cloves of minced garlic to 2 tablespoon of olive oil, sautee briefly or microwave to infuse then add to the sauce.
+Also, add a good sprinkle of black pepper just before serving.

 Cook the pasta in large pot of boiling salted water until just tender but still firm to bite.
 Drain pasta reserving 1/2 cup of the cooking water.